Environmental Chemist

 Job Duties

-• Collect and analyze air, soil, and water samples
+• Collect environmental samples, such as air, water, soil, and sediments.

 Work Environment